 We have custom display boards for all types of assemblies but what caught my eye today was the molded USB we created years ago.
-Using a common base USB A connector from a trusted manufacturer we were able to design an overmold that created protection, strain relief, and not one but THREE exit holes.
-This old display model may be showing some dust and age but the design is beautiful and what goes into it is still impressive to me.
+Using a common base USB A connector from a trusted manufacturer we were able to build an overmold that created protection, strain relief, and not one but THREE exit holes.
+This old display model may be showing some dust and age but the innovation is beautiful and what goes into it is still impressive to me.
 Multiple solder joints and splices lie under that tiny mold.
 I told you custom molds get me excited!

 In 20 years of business there have been countless experiences that excited me, and anyone who’s worked with me has heard me say “we sell solutions”.
 I feel strongly about that because we do.
 Many businesses sell cable assemblies and wire harnesses but our aim is to create additional value in providing those cable assemblies.
-Often times the additional value our customers come to us for is looking for ways to manufacture an assembly more cost effectively or help improve a failing design to increase the integrity of the assembly in it’s specific application.
+Often times the additional value our customers come to us for is looking for ways to manufacture an assembly more cost effectively or help improve a failing product to increase the integrity of the assembly in it’s specific application.
 These days the number one value we hear of course is “lead time reduction”.
 With supply chain issues running amok across all industries we have bolstered capacity across the board to ensure that our lead times are equal to pre-pandemic levels.
 When it comes to cable assemblies there are always three immediate applications that excite me:

 Molded assemblies.
 Anytime we get to mold something new there is a fun creative journey involved.

 Large complex wire harnesses.
-When an assembly starts to reach 200+ points of inspection, harness boards, and hours of assembly time you really take a moment to appreciate both the engineering / design involved as well as the skillset of the technicians actually creating the final assembly
+When an assembly starts to reach 200+ points of inspection, harness boards, and hours of assembly time you really take a moment to appreciate both the engineering involved as well as the skillset of the technicians actually creating the final assembly

 Large gauge wire assemblies.
 Everything about it is big.
 Big spools, big connectors, BIG crimpers!